-Concentrations listed below can be completed in a three-year period (two weeks of residence for two of the three years; three weeks for one of the years) with all work being taken in St. Paul during July and/or San Diego during January sessions.
+Concentrations listed below can be completed in a three-year period (two weeks of residence for two of the three years; three weeks for one of the years) with all work being taken during summer and winter sessions.
 A concentration consists of two advanced-level courses (12 credits) plus the thesis project (six credits) being focused in the area of concentration.
 The other 12 credits of the program consist of two additional six-credit courses, which may be taken from offerings in other ministry areas.
 Each course is preceded by preparatory assignments and followed by a ministry application experience.